-In addition to ACR, you can deploy applications by using images from any third-party image repository, such as Docker Hub or Docker Registry.
-To do this, you must ensure network connectivity between your SAE application and the image repository, configure credentials to access the repository, and then provide the image repository address to deploy the application.
+You can deploy SAE applications by using images from third-party repositories such as Docker Hub or Docker Registry.
+Ensure network connectivity between your application and the repository, configure access credentials, and specify the image address.

 Prerequisites